 Yet scholars throughout the twentieth century have come to emphasize the intellectual independence of the poets patronized by Maecenas.
 No longer seen as mere propagandists, their endlessly subtle and multi-vocal literary texts raise searching and difficult questions about the nature of Augustan rule.
 Influenced by reactions towards the Vietnam War, scholars of the so-called ‘Harvard School’ of Vergilian interpretation in the 1970s began to stress the dark tone of the Aeneid, the ways in which the epic consistently emphasizes the emotional cost of Aeneas’ actions on his crew and himself, the innocent victims seemingly discarded to advance the imperial mission (such as Dido), and the moments of troubling violence (including, most importantly, the ambiguous final lines), when ‘pious Aeneas’ does not seem so pious after all.
 Today’s Vergilian scholars seek to find a balance between the ‘pro-’ and ‘anti-Augustan’ readings of the Aeneid, since the subtlety of the text resists easy generalizations.
 Vergil is not interested in either politics or its human costs, but both; his is simultaneously a public, and an intensely private, mode of verse.

-The text of the Life of Vergil by Suetonius (early second century A.D) can be found here, in Latin and English: http://penelope.uchicago.edu/Thayer/E/Roman/Texts/Suetonius/de_Poetis/Vergil*.html.
+The Life of Vergil by Suetonius (early 2nd Century, A.D) is available online in Latin and English. http://penelope.uchicago.edu/Thayer/E/Roman/Texts/Suetonius/de_Poetis/Vergil*.html